Jip-Hop/sedunlocksrv-pba/README.md

 - install dropbear (it will be used to generate dropbear host keys):`apt-get -y install dropbear`
 - create authorized_keys file in `sedunlocksrv-pba/ssh` folder.
 It should contain public keys of all key pairs allowed to connect to unlocking service.
 Have a look at provided `sedunlocksrv-pba/ssh/authorized_keys.example`
-- run build with SSH option: `./build.sh SSH`
+- run build with SSH option: `./build.sh --ssh`

 Usage:
 run `ssh -p 2222 tc@IP` --> enter SED disk password --> repeat for other disks (if all disks have the same password they will be unlocked in one step) --> press ESC to reboot.